aakbarkhan/bookstore/README.md

 # Project Name

-> One paragraph statement about the project.
+> In this project we will prepare a Book store for adding books usinf react and redux liberary.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+CRUD app.

 ## Built With

-- Major languages
+- HTML& CSS
-- Frameworks
+- REACT & REDUX
-- Technologies used
+- Node.js

 ## Live Demo